 Why?

-• Keys never leave the hardware
+• The keys never leave the hardware, full stop

 Move keys to YubiKey